← Resources · July 02, 2026

 • Madhya Pradesh, Maharashtra, Rajasthan, Gujarat, and Karnataka together account for a disproportionately large share of rainfed agriculture and are most vulnerable to monsoon variability.

-Connection to this news: A 40–45% June deficit classifies this season well within "deficient" territory, triggering the cascade from delayed sowing to reduced yield projections to drought declaration mechanisms.
+A 40–45% June deficit classifies this season well within "deficient" territory, triggering the cascade from delayed sowing to reduced yield projections to drought declaration mechanisms.

 Drought Classification and Monitoring in India